 TRON Lightcycle Run Photo Op

-Though we’ll still have to wait until 2021 to ride, guests visiting Tomorrowland can hop on a Lightcycle for a unique photo op!
+Though we’ll still have to wait until April of 2023 to ride, guests visiting Tomorrowland can hop on a Lightcycle for a unique photo op!

 TRON Lightcyle Run was originally slated to open in time for the 50th Anniversary of Walt Disney World Resort: October 1, 2021.
-However, because Walt Disney World was closed for several months in 2020 due to the global health crisis, it’s possible the project has met with delays and may not open in 2021.
-We will continue to update this page with the most current information as it becomes available.
+However, because Walt Disney World was closed for several months in 2020 due to the global health crisis, the project met with delays.
+However, a NEW opening timeline has been announced, complete with an official OPENING DATE: TRON Lightcycle Run will open on April 4th, 2023!

-Features: Indoor roller coaster, 59 miles per hour speeds, bike vehicles, shifting light panels, changing experiences from day to night
+Features: Indoor roller coaster thrill ride, 59 miles per hour speeds, big drops, bike vehicles, shifting light panels, changing experiences from day to night

 Disney Food Blog Posts Mentioning TRON Lightcycle Run